Revisolution/typed-redux-kit/packages/mapped-reducer/readme.md

 #### `#reduce(state: State, action: Action): State`

 This is the actual reducing method.
-You should pass this to `createStore` or `combineReducers`.
+You should pass this to `createStore` or `combinedReducers`.

 ```ts
 import {